tombye/trexit/_posts/2017-10-02-camino-stages-18-to-25.markdown

 ![Tom eating churros](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-eating-churros.jpg)

-Here are some other photos of excellent things we saw in Astorga.
+Here are a couple of other excellent things we saw in Astorga.

 ![View of the town hall in a square in Astorga](https://github.com/tombye/trexit/raw/gh-pages/assets/images/square-in-astorga.jpg)